top of page

 On the wedding day how long would it take to do makeup for say, five ladies?

 If having false eyelashes I like to allow an hour per person, so five hours.
 We also allow an hour for hairstyling, who will be done by our wonderful stylist, Debbie.
-We are able to accommodate up to FOUR people comfortably in the Boudoir at Port Kennedy
+We are able to accommodate up to FIVE people comfortably in the Studio at Port Kennedy

 Can you copy looks from pictures?

 We can copy a make-up as closely as possible.
 I enjoy copying a make-up look, it will look slightly different because you have different features to the model, but your make-up will be very similar.
-Bear in mind that many pictures in magazines are re-touched beyond reality.
+Bear in mind that many pictures in magazines are re-touched and not reality.

 Are you qualified?